polymurph13/responsive-web-design-with-flexbox/README.md

 ## Introduction

 We have a weird named guy called Root.
-He's trying to create a website with all his pokemons and has got to point where the basic structure of the page is ready!
-As a developer with CSS and responsive web design skills your role is to help him out and make his page repsponsive.
+He's trying to create a website with all his pokemons and has got to a point where the basic structure of the page is ready!
+As a developer with CSS and responsive web design skills your role is to help him out and make his page responsive.

 ## Requirements